-We also used letter stampers in our play dough!
+We also used letter stampers in our natural play dough!
 This is such a fun way to work on literacy skills.
 Since New Year’s Eve is only a couple of days away, we decided to stamp “happy new year!”

 The great thing about play dough is you can switch up the tools and materials to match the interests of your children or theme you are working on!

 I hope you give this natural play dough activity a try!
 I promise, your little nature lovers will love it as much as my boys.